sheetalMehta7/tinDog-website/README.md

 Bootstrap, HTML, CSS, Responsive website

 This is a sigle page responsive website template made by using HTML, CSS, and Bootstrap.
+Also used Canva for Designing elements used in the site.

 # Bootstrap elements used are:
   * buttons
   * carousel